Madasanya/snow-crash/README.md

 The repository contains a folder for every _levelXX_ and the token we got there from user _flagXX_.
 Also all additional scripts are stored in the respective folders.

-The desripction on how we got them, can be found in the [Wiki](https://github.com/hennneh/snow-crash/wiki) of this repository.

 ## Contributor Contact Details